hoopsurfer/pdx/install.md

 Which shows that your device is attached and can operate at 5Gbps rate.
 Next we are going to format the SSD using the following commands:

-`sudo fidsk -l /dev/sda`        # to double check you have the right device as /dev/sda
+`sudo fdisk -l /dev/sda`        # to double check you have the right device as /dev/sda

 `sudo fdisk /dev/sda`  # to launch fdisk